wiz0u/WTelegramBot/README.md

 <a name="migration"></a>
 ## Migration of existing Telegram.Bot code
+The library contains a compatibility layer as `Telegram.Bot.TelegramBotClient` around WTelegram.Bot.

+Basically, you just need to change the nuget package dependency from Telegram.Bot to WTelegramBot.
-After changing the dependency on Telegram.Bot nuget package to WTelegramBot, here is what you should pay attention to when migrating existing code:
+After that, here are the points you should pay attention to when migrating existing code:

 ### Changes needed in your code:
 - On `TelegramBotClient` constructor (or options), you will need to provide ApiID and ApiHash _(obtained from https://my.telegram.org/apps)_